The 8 Best Buenos Aires Markets: Where to Spend Your Pesos

 It’s small, occupying only the plaza and bleeding onto Juramento for a block up to Cabildo Avenue.

-This market is pure artisan, with locals selling very well made items ranging from crocheted tops to hand carved serving platters.
+This market is pure artisan, with locals selling well made items ranging from crocheted tops to hand carved serving platters.

 5. El Mercado de las Pulgas